eis/minimal-di/README.md

 ---------

 This was created out of need for simple DI.
 Guice is 600kt, Weld CDI is 3M of files, and Spring is even more.
-That's not what I needed - I needed simple DI system that would just implement the basic features and nothing more, with few simple classes.
+Even PicoContainer is 317kt.
+That's not what I needed - I needed a very simple DI system that would just implement the basic features and nothing more, with few simple classes.
 This is it.

 "Minimal DI" currently weighs 18.5k as a .jar, which is simple enough.
 It doesn't need any additional dependencies which was one of